- Eric Morecambe’s statue on Morecambe waterfront

 - Fish & chips on Bridlington’s waterfront to celebrate your achievement!

 York is our chosen rendezvous point for the Way of the Roses self-guided ride.
-It has excellent rail connections, and for those arriving by car, you will be able to leave your vehicle near the accommodation for the duration of the trip.
+It has excellent rail connections.
+For those arriving by car, we can provide info on parking if required.

 The historic walled city of York is home to an impressive 13th-century Gothic cathedral that dominates the city.
 The cathedral was begun in 1220 and took 250 years to build and is now widely considered to be one of Europe’s finest medieval buildings.
 The city of York is like stepping back into the middle ages, the overhanging timber-framed houses and traditional shopfronts of The Shambles makes it one of the UK’s most historic (and picturesque) streets.